jmsespana/It120-Project/readme.txt

 🛠️ Requirements:
 To set up and run the applications, follow these steps:

-1.Clone the Repository
+1. Clone the Repository
-git clone <repository-url>
+"git clone <repository-url>
 cd <repository-folder>

-2.Set Up the Backend
+2. Set Up the Backend
 Navigate to the backend folder and execute the following commands:

 cd backend